Configuring Workflows

 For the UI-based version of this step, see Conditional Steps.

 Chooses which extractor to run based on formula conditions.
-Each rule pairs a formula with an extractor reference.
+Each rule pairs a formula with an extractor reference — rules only support saved references, not inline configs.
 The last rule must have formula: "TRUE" as a default catch-all to prevent runtime failures when no other rule matches.
 Can be created without config — next cannot be set until config is provided, and config is required before deploy.

 See Formulas for the expression language and Conditional Extraction Step for the UI guide.